Weds-Comrades/jiaksimi/README.md

 1. Navigate to `app/sites/env-check.html`

 1. Ensure that all the alerts shown are green.
-If they are all green, the app is able to read the environmental values you have loaded.
+If they are all green, you are good to go!

 1. Open `app/sites/index.html` to start